Dr Rachel Broady

 Faculty of Arts Professional and Social Studies

 Dr Rachel Broady is a Lecturer in Media, Culture, Communication.
-Her background is in professional journalism and she has written for national, regional and local newspapers, magazines and online publications.
+She graduated with a doctorate from Liverpool John Moores University having researched the political unconscious in journalistic responses to poverty and protest during the cotton crisis.
+As a journalist, she wrote for national, regional and local newspapers, magazines and online publications.
 She still continues to write journalism but now focuses on analysing the industry and its practices.
-Her research interest is in the representations of poverty in the news media.
-She currently leads a campaign in the National Union of Journalists, where she is also a branch equality officer, intending to challenge the stereotypes of people experiencing poverty.
-This work has led to collaborations with ATD Fourth World, Oxford University, Joseph Rowntree Foundation and others.
-Rachel graduated with a doctorate from Liverpool John Moores University having researched the political unconscious in journalistic responses to poverty and protest during the cotton crisis.
+Her research interest is in epistemic injustice in the representations of poverty, with a focus on the news media.
+She currently leads a campaign in the National Union of Journalists, where she is also a branch equality officer, and seeks to challenge stereotypes of people experiencing poverty.
+Her work has led to collaborations with ATD Fourth World, Oxford University, Joseph Rowntree Foundation and others.
+Rachel's profile in international poverty research led her to be invited to the World Bank in Washington where she worked alongside people with experience of poverty, senior economists, and the UN Special Rapporteur on extreme poverty and human rights.

 Rachel is currently Module Leader on: